 I am a process painter; using the shapes and contours of the watercolour paint to dictate the image I construct and deconstruct by using black ink to create silhouettes, bringing to life A whole new painting.

 playing with the fundamentals and the grammar of painting to create abstract backgrounds that are best described as an experiment with the fundamental process of painting.
-Grounded by the representational image of the silhouette, creating paintings that are rich in both colour and texture.
+Grounded by the representational image of the silhouette, creating paintings that are rich in colour.